tech-srl/code2vec/README.md

 The number of epochs was chosen using [early stopping](https://en.wikipedia.org/wiki/Early_stopping), as the version that maximized the F1 score on the validation set.
 ```
 wget https://s3.amazonaws.com/code2vec/model/java14m_model.tar.gz
-mkdir -p models/java14m/
 tar -xvzf java14m_model.tar.gz
 ```

 ##### Note:
 This trained model is in a "released" state, which means that we stripped it from its training parameters and can thus be used for inference, but cannot be further trained.
-If you use this trained model in the next steps, use 'saved_model_iter8.release' instead of 'saved_model_iter8' in every command line example that loads the model such as: '--load models/java14m/saved_model_iter8'.
+If you use this trained model in the next steps, use 'saved_model_iter8.release' instead of 'saved_model_iter8' in every command line example that loads the model such as: '--load models/java14_model/saved_model_iter8'.
 To read how to release a model, see [Releasing the model](#releasing-the-model).

 #### Training a model from scratch
 To train a model from scratch: